jameshughes89/cs101/site/assignments/starbucks/starbucks.rst

 =========================

 Since we want to calculate the *density* of starbucks, we need to consider the units used.
 A reasonable measure would be *Starbucks per square kilometers*.
-In order to compute this, we must first calculate the area of the "square" defined by two latitude and two longitudes.
+In order to compute this, we must first calculate the area of the "rectangle" defined by two latitude and two longitudes.
 You are to complete the function ``subtended_area`` that takes four parameters.
-Two latitudes defining the top and bottom of the "square" and two longitudes defining the sides of the square.
-The function will return the area of the "square" in kilometers squared (:math:`km^{2}`).
+Two latitudes defining the top and bottom of the "rectangle" and two longitudes defining the sides of the "rectangle".
+The function will return the area of the "rectangle" in kilometers squared (:math:`km^{2}`).

-However, in reality, since it is a sphere that the surface area is being calculated on, the latitude and longitudes do not actually define a square.
+However, in reality, since it is a sphere that the surface area is being calculated on, the latitude and longitudes do not actually define a rectangle we are familiar with.
 This means that the simple :math:`length * height` will not work.
 Instead we need to calculate it with the following equation.

 :math:`\frac{\pi}{180} \cdot R^{2} \cdot \lvert sin(lat_{1}) - sin(lat_{2}) \rvert \cdot \lvert lon_{1} - lon_{2} \rvert`